stahlscott/stahlish3/src/pages/about/index.md

 ### Education

 I attained a B.S. in Wood Products Engineering from SUNY ESF at Syracuse and graduated from the Software Guild bootcamp in Akron, OH when I switched from lumber to writing code.
-And a fun fact since you read this far, I also co-owned and operated a hot sauce business from 2012 to 2015.
+And a fun fact since you read this far, I co-owned and operated a hot sauce business from 2012 to 2015.
+Ask me about it to unlock bonus points.